matteodallolmo/LZW/README.txt

 The program is fully working.
-In the main, it takes a number that is the bit length you want and the name of the file you want to output.
+In the main, the constructor takes a number that is the bit length you want and the name of the file you want to output.
+The compress() method takes the name of the file you want to compress.
 It outputs a .bin file of 0s and 1s.
 				- Matteo